karantan/psusage/README.md

 # psusage ![gha build](https://github.com/karantan/psusage/workflows/Go/badge.svg)

-Cross-platform process cpu % and memory usage of a program.
+Tool for monitoring CPU usage for a program (and it's forks).

 Inspired by https://github.com/struCoder/pidusage but I've decided to only get the information from the [`ps`](https://man7.org/linux/man-pages/man1/ps.1.html) tool and